Where to for the NTEU: Exploring the past and future of industrial action at USyd - Honi Soit

 Riemer is firm on the power of prospective strikes during the current EBA period and on the motivations that underpin action itself.

-“An employer’s power is particularly arbitrary in the sense that, in exchange for a salary, we essentially forfeit our autonomy for the period of our employment… Withdrawal of labour is the principle means that employees have of exercising their agency when other avenues of negotiation have failed,” he says.
+“An employer’s power is particularly arbitrary in the sense that, in exchange for a salary, we essentially forfeit our autonomy for the period of our employment… Withdrawal of labour is the principal means that employees have of exercising their agency when other avenues of negotiation have failed,” he says.

 The outcome of the 2013 actions was mostly positive, with union members endorsing an agreement in October that saw them receive a sufficient pay rise, three paid research days per year, a sign-on bonus of $540 and the creation of 120 new positions, among other claims.
 Thomson says that the process behind compiling a ‘log of claims’ to present to management is reliant on a rigorous internal democratic process, comprising meetings, debates, amendments, a survey of members’ concerns and consultation with branches at other universities.